 In Similar way we can find Δ3

 The following strategy provides clarifying to a general cubic expression.
+Solving cubic equations is one efficient way of learning how to get better at math.
 There are other new and innovative methods to cubic equations so it is always important to look at the solution in more ways than one.

 Applications of cubic equations: